kontex-neuro/ThorVision/docs/docs/user-manual.md

 ## Overview

-Thor Vision is a GUI application designed for seamless control and video capture of USB cameras connected to the [**XDAQ AIO**](https://kontex.io/pages/xdaq).
-This user manual provides instructions on how to use features provided by the GUI application to communicate with the [**XDAQ AIO**](https://kontex.io/pages/xdaq).
+Thor Vision is a GUI app designed for seamless control and video capture from USB cameras on the [XDAQ AIO](https://kontex.io/pages/xdaq).
+This user manual provides instructions on how to use the features provided by the GUI application to communicate with the [XDAQ AIO](https://kontex.io/pages/xdaq).

 ---